dasbuilder/songsearch/README.md

 song title within these files.
 Dubtrack.fm has no mass playlist search or filter so this will work only if you use this bookmarklet managed by JTBrinkmann https://github.com/JTBrinkmann/Dubtrack-Playlist-Pusher
 Here's an example of how things look when something is searched: http://termbin.com/gr1a

-What I had to do to get this to work is as follows:
+What I had to do to get this to work is as follows:<br>
-1) Install the bookmarlket<br>
+1) Install the bookmarklet<br>
 2) Download all my Dubtrack.fm playlists<br>
 3) Upload them to my server (optional, not necessary if you're running a Linux distro as your main - I'm running Windows so my server sufficed)<br>
 4) Store all .json files within a certain diretory.
 Here's an output of what I have stored after unzipping my files:<br>